Installation

 bplapply(1:3, sqrt)

-With drake
+With targets

-The drake
+The targets

 It can use clustermq

-to perform calculations as
+to perform

 Options